l4rm4nd/firezone/README.md

 It is recommended to combine Firezone with a TLS reverse proxy (e.g. Traefik) and with an Identity Provider (IdP) such as Keycloak or Authentik for Single-Sign-On (SSO) via OAuth/OIDC.
 Once SSO is enabled, you should disable local authentication via the `.env` file.

+## 🔒 Security

+This fork focuses on security and fixing outdated dependencies only.
+There will be no new features or breaking changes.

+The ultimate goal is to mitigate security vulnerabilities, so called CVEs.
+Typically introduced by the use of outdated libraries and packages.
+Basically to keep the selfhosted Firezone project alive.

+We are actively relying on GitHub Dependabot to identify and fix outdated packages.
+Furthermore, Docker images are scanned by Scout on Dockerhub automatically.

+Note that not all CVEs can be fixed or do receive a patch by the vendor.
+Moreover, there may be packages that cannot be upraded due to dependencies to other packages.

 ## ✏️ Documentation

 Additional documentation on general usage, troubleshooting, and configuration